saeedmehrang/saeedmehrang.github.io/content/blogs/computational-drug-discovery/molecular-representations-for-ml/index.md

 **Pre-trained Protein Language Models**: Large transformer models trained on millions of protein sequences:
 - **ProtBERT**: BERT architecture applied to protein sequences
-- **ESM (Evolutionary Scale Modeling)**: Models trained on 250 million sequences, learning deep patterns of protein structure and function
+- **ESM (Evolutionary Scale Modeling)**: Models trained on 250 million sequences, learning deep patterns of protein structure and function[^5]
 - **ProGen**: GPT-style generative models for protein sequences

-These models learn "protein grammar" which amino acid sequences are likely, how mutations affect function, and even predict 3D structure from sequence alone (as AlphaFold does, which we'll explore in Blog 3).
+These models learn "protein grammar"—which amino acid sequences are likely, how mutations affect function, and even predict 3D structure from sequence alone (as AlphaFold[^6] does, which we'll explore in Blog 3).

 #### Pros and Cons